Scaling and Luescher Term in a non-Abelian (2+1)d SU$(2)$ Quantum Link Model: Abstract

 \section{Abstract}

 We investigate a non-Abelian SU$(2)$ quantum link model in $2+1$ dimensions on a hexagonal lattice using tensor network methods.
 We determine the static quark potential for a wide range of bare coupling values and find that the theory is confining.
-We also probe the existence of a Lüscher term and find a clear signal, however, the value of the dimensionless constant $\gamma$ strongly deviates from the expected universal value $-\pi/24$ for almost all values of the coupling $g^2$ we investigated.
-The width of the strings scales logarithmically with the string length again for all $g^2$-values, providing evidence for a rough string, with no indication for a roughening transition.
+We also probe the existence of a Lüscher term and find a clear signal with a $g^2$ dependent coefficient, in qualitative agreement with a strong coupling expansion.
+Correspondingly, the width of the strings scales logarithmically with the string length again for all $g^2$-values, providing evidence for a rough string, with no indication for a roughening transition.